 Royal College of Physicians and Surgeons of Canada – Section 1

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.
-You may claim up to a maximum of 1.5 hours (credits are automatically calculated).
+You may claim a maximum of 1.5 hours (credits are automatically calculated).

 American Medical Association - AMA PRA Category 1 Credit™ Designation